 Which years are associated with a particular Congress?

 The Congresses field value list associates congress numbers with years.
-Each Congress (i.e., 2-year time-frame) since the 93rd Congress (1973-1974) is a facet and searchable field in Congress.gov.
+Each Congress (i.e., 2-year time-frame) since the 93rd Congress (1973-1974) is a filter and searchable field in Congress.gov.

 How can I make suggestions or report problems to Congress.gov?

 Use the Give Feedback survey link located on the top right of every page to access a short user survey.
 These surveys are considered carefully and used in plans for future features or improvements to Congress.gov.